 Frederiksberg Palace is a former Baroque-style royal residence that now houses the Royal Danish Military Academy.
 This ocher-colored palace sits atop the sloping lawns of Frederiksberg Gardens.
 It was completed in 1735 in Italian style as a summer residence for Frederik IV.

-Frederiksberg Gardens are huge and an absolute treat to stroll around.
-The lawns are very well-manicured in English romantic style and are crisscrossed with a network of canals and tree-lined paths.
-You will come across waterfalls, grottos, an Apis Temple, a Chinese summerhouse and two follies here.
+You will come across waterfalls, grottos, an Apis Temple, a Chinese summerhouse, and two follies here.
 A wide array of flora and fauna can be found here such as swans, geese, ducks, and herons.

 5.2 Copenhagen Cisterns

 If you’re on the lookout for some unique things to do during your 3 days in Copenhagen, you ought to pay a visit to the Cisterns (Cisternerne).
 The Cisterns once contained the supply of drinking water for Copenhagen and could hold as much as 16 million liters of clean water.
-This former 19th-century subterranean water reservoir has now transformed into one of Copenhagen’s most unique art venues with one major exhibition being held there each year.
-The exhibitions are usually thought-provoking and enjoyable.

-Once you descend underground to the cavernous cisterns, it is virtually completely dark except light sources, so you wander in the twilight.
+Once you descend underground to the cavernous cisterns, it is virtually completely dark except for light sources, so you wander in the twilight.
 The music playing in the background kind of lends this place an eerie aura.

 6. Vesterbro District

-Today, however, it is a neighborhood in transition and there’s little evidence of the seedy nightlife that once made it a no-go zone and the area is now full of organic food shops, fashion boutiques, tattoo shops, cafes, great new bars, and restaurants.
-One of the things I love about Vesterbro is that it is relatively devoid of tourist hordes compared to the city center.
+Today, however, it is a neighborhood in transition and there’s little evidence of the seedy nightlife that once made it a no-go zone.
+The area is now full of organic food shops, quirky fashion boutiques, tattoo shops, snug cafés, great new bars, and restaurants.

 Værnedamsvej, also known as Copenhagen’s answer to Paris, is where you’ll come across an array of wine bars and restaurants.
-There are also some fine delicatessens, chocolate shops, bistros, bakeries and cheese shops.
-The whole street exudes a charming French vibe.

 6.1 Old Carlsberg Brewery

 Beer fans should head over to the Old Carlsberg Brewery, located on the western fringes of Vesterbro.
-The complex comprises of breweries, offices, laboratories, and a small museum relating to the Jakobsen family history.
+The complex comprises breweries, offices, laboratories, and a small museum relating to the Jakobsen family history.

-The chief attraction here is the Visitor Center that now houses the Visit Carlsberg Museum.
+The chief attraction here is the Visitor Center which now houses the Visit Carlsberg Museum.
 This museum is certainly not one of the best in the world but it does provide a great insight into the history of beer brewing.
-You can also marvel at the world’s largest collection of unopened beer bottles, over 22,000 of them!
-The Visitor Center also features stables that contain a few Jutland horses.

 Fun Fact